nagasudhirpulla/taming_python/blog/skills/for_loop_in_python.md

 # this will print
 # The number is 1
-# The number is 8
-# The number is 6
+# The number is 3
 # The number is 5
+# The number is 7
+# The number is 9
 ```

 ### Online Interpreter
 You can run these codes online at https://www.programiz.com/python-programming/online-compiler/